Posted by Robert Half on 07 December 2016

-Before your holiday officially begins, you’ve got one last task to take care of at work: making a good impression at the upcoming company holiday party (If you’re organising the office party check these 7 ideas out).
+Before your holiday officially begins, you’ve got one last task to take care of at work: making a good impression at the upcoming company holiday party.
 However you may feel about tinsel and twinkly lights strung all over the office, the office party is a great opportunity for networking.

 Here are five networking tips on how to get the most out of your company’s holiday extravaganza:

 Not all holiday parties are created equal.
 If this is your first holiday season with your current employer, ask your co-workers if the event is formal or casual dress.
 In any case, err on the conservative side in terms of both style and colours.
 This is a useful networking tip for any event with your colleagues, remember you're not in your local pub.

 Chances are you’ll see a few unfamiliar faces at the office holiday party, such as employees from other departments or your colleagues’ friends and family.
 Make an effort to network and connect with people outside of your team.
 Executives and board members usually attend holiday parties, so maintain a friendly yet professional manner.
 Don’t forget to bring along a few business cards to hand out to new contacts.
 Your efforts at networking won’t work out if your co-workers’ can’t remember your name the next day.

 You’re off the clock, so pick up a glass of prosecco or beer and enjoy a few laughs with your colleagues.
 Try not to make your colleagues hate you by serenading the CEO with an off-key version of your favourite festive song while everyone cringes in embarrassment (or, worse, records it and uploads to YouTube).
 Keep the liquid cheer to one or two glasses and save your brilliant singing for family functions.